FARLY7/si7210-driver/README.md

 ## User Guide

 ### Initialising the device
 To intialise the device, the user must create a device structure.
 The user can do this by creating an instance of the structure si7210_dev.
-The user must then fill in the various parameters as shown below.
+The user must then fill in the various parameters as shown below to initialise the device.
+THe usermust then choose the particular settings they wish to use, by filling in the 'settings' member of the device struct.

 ``` c
 si7210_status rslt = SI7210_OK;